pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 Um...
 What does `missing function body` mean?

-Diving deep into the code, we found that there were function declarations in the `arith_decl.go` file but the functions weren’t implemented in the system-specific files.
+Diving deep into the code, we found that there were function declarations in the `arith_decl.go` file but the functions weren't implemented in the system-specific files.

 This problem was similar to the one we had before, and we could solve it the same way, except there was a  problem: this code belonged to a third-party library and was not in our control.
 Besides, TiDB did not depend on the library directly—it depended on the `mathutil` library which depended on the `bigfft` library, and neither of these libraries was in our control.
 Two plans came to our minds: